 As a welder you’ll find yourself discovering new material on a daily basis.
-It is important that as you’re dealing with different types of material that you understand all its functions.
-TIG Welding is a stable welding process that can help you get started.
+It is important that as you’re dealing with different types of material you understand all its functions.
+TIG welding is a stable welding process that can help you get started.

 What is TIG Welding?

 TIG welding is an alternative name for gas tungsten arc welding.
 The aircraft manufacturers created it to weld magnesium in the first parts of the 20th century.